 Practices should use their usual methods and local arrangements for advertising, targeting and promoting the vaccination programme.
-In particular they are asked to use their own call / recall systems for invitation letters to the target groups.
+In particular they are asked to use their own call / recall systems for invitation letters to the target groups other than primary school children.